ntavelis/auth-email/README.md

 This file uses Laravel's 5.4 new feature markdown mailables, please refer to the Laravel documentation for details. https://laravel.com/docs/5.4/mail#markdown-mailables

+## Flash messages
+Auth-email provides 2 flash messages out of the box.

+The `authEmail.mailSend` message informs the user after registration to check their inbox to activate their account.
+The `authEmail.confirm` message informs the user, who just tried to login without email authentication, that they have to click the activate button on the email.

+If you need to change these messages, you can do so from this file `resources/lang/en/authEmail.php`.

 ## Generated Files
 List of all the generated files from the `auth:email` command: